OUR COUNTRY HOME

 It's great fun to wander the property at all seasons

-Including in winter, when the swamps and ponds are frozen and snow-covered,
+Including in winter, when the swamps and ponds

-and when X-C skiis can be used
+And when X-C skiis can be used

 Of course, rural living in snow country requires a degree of self-reliance.